iogf/mnem/README.md

 It will display a note when it is 18/03/2016 at 10:44 am. and when it is 18/03/2018 at 10:44 too.

+**Find notes**

+    mne -f 'some.+regex'

+It finds all set of notes that matches the regex.

+**Remove notes**

+    mne -f 'some.+regex'

+It removes all notes whose msg matches the regex.